 You have a glimpse into the way your brain works, and know that social anxiety is a consequence of certain thinking patterns and core beliefs you’ve developed while growing up.
 So now, it’s time to transform those unhelpful thoughts and beliefs into ones that will bring you inner peace and unshakeable self-confidence.

 Thank you for taking the time to read this article.
-If you have found it helpful, remember to spread the love and help others on their path to inner peace and social confidence by sharing this article on your favorite social media.
+If you have found it helpful, remember to spread the love and help others on their path to inner peace and social confidence by sharing the article on your favorite social media.